1. Artistic expression and creativity are fundamental to vibrant and healthy communities.

 4. Freedom of expression is fundamental to the arts.

-5. Aboriginal and Torres Strait Islander artists and their work represent cultures and heritage which are unique to Australia and must be supported, respected and appropriately protected through legislation, policy and funding priorities.
+5. First Nations artists and their work represent cultures and heritage which are unique to Australia and must be supported, respected and appropriately protected through legislation, policy and funding priorities.

 6. Education has a key role in fostering appreciation and understanding of the arts, as well as the skills necessary for artistic practice.

 7. Specialist artistic education and training programs provide a unique learning environment for aspiring artists and should be well funded and resourced.